seanjyjy/seanjyjy/README.md

 ### Hi there, I'm Sean 👋

-## I'm a 3rd year Computer Science student in NUS!
+## I'm a penultimate Computer Science student in NUS!

-- 🌱  I’m currently learning about web frontend development and wish to learn more about web backend development
+- 🌱  I’m currently learning about both web frontend and web backend development
 - 🔭  I’m looking to collaborate with other developers
 - 🥅  Contribute more to Open Source projects